-Money that was not earned (for example, but not limited to: pensions, annuities, insurance benefits, military allotments, teacher's retirement, Workman's Compensation, Miner's pension, and Black Lung Benefits).
+Money that was not earned (ex. pensions, annuities, insurance benefits, military allotments, teacher's retirement, Workman's Compensation, Miner's pension, Black Lung Benefits, etc.).

 Unsubsidized Employment

 Full or part-time employment that is not directly supplemented by federal or state funds.